Sorarosaurus/spreadsheet-sorarosaurus/FormulaEvaluatorTester/README.txt

 # Consulted Peers:

 None.
-I did not have any time this week to talk to other CS friends besides during lab, and we were very busy figuring out GitHub.
+I did not have any time the week this was developed to talk to other CS friends besides during lab, and we were very busy figuring out GitHub.
 Making friends is scary :,)

 # References: